Featured Event:

 • Court procedures and best practices

-The course is designed and will be lead by attorney-mediator Brenda Waugh.
+The course is designed and will be led by attorney-mediator Brenda Waugh.
 We have invited guest speakers, including family court judges, professional mediators, and child specialists.
-To review the CV of Brenda, click here.
+To review Brenda’s CV click here.

 We will be seeking continuing legal education credits for the program.